MileHacker Logo

 • Recent, color, passport-style photo (strict specifications).

-• Detailed travel itinerary (may be requested).
+• Detailed travel itinerary (you may be asked for).

 Entry Fees & Procedures